sirupsen/vim-execrus/README.md

 Note that the priority for "Default Ruby" is 1.
 This means it has the lowest execution priotity.
+If no priority is added, it will default to priority 1.
 If we were to create another Ruby plugin to execute Gemfiles, we'd add the following to `ftplugin/ruby.vim`:

 ```vim